Fengren1998/Fiere/README.md

 As of version 0.12b, there is no UI.

+As of version 0.12c, the prophecy system has been temporarily retracted.
+The code is still there of course.

 To-do List (self-reminder):
 1. Full UI
 2. Card Organizer, where a user may create cards then classify them into custom genres.
 It'll also be possible to randomly draw a card.
 Needs a full UI.